revilowaldow/BITC/Sessions/2026/05 17 - Session 65.md

 Fight commences
 Held summons sand storms

-Created a ring of fire, dispelled it for repulsion breah
+Created a ring of fire, dispelled it for repulsion breath